yackrru/dotfiles/README.md

   - SDKMAN (Native)

 ## Notes on gitconfig
-- The username and email address used at commit are defined as environment variables in commonrc.
+- The username and email address that used at commit are defined as environment variables in `gituser.sh`.